NVIDIA/spark-rapids-tools/core/docs/spark-profiling-tool.md

   - 'spark.sql.shuffle.partitions' was not set.
   ```

-- Failing to load the worker info:
+- Failing to load the executor info:

   ```
   Cannot recommend properties.
 See Comments.

   Comments:
-  - java.io.FileNotFoundException: File worker-info.yaml does not exist
+  - java.io.FileNotFoundException: File executor-info.yaml does not exist
   - 'spark.executor.memory' should be set to at least 2GB/core.
   - 'spark.executor.instances' should be set to (gpuCount * numWorkers).
   - 'spark.task.resource.gpu.amount' should be set to Max(1, (numCores / gpuCount)).